dantegates/dantegates.github.io/_posts/2018-5-4-A-Fast-One-Hot-Encoder.md

 ## An improved one hot encoder

-Our improved implementation will mimic the `DictVectorizer` interface (except that it accepts `DataFrame`s as input) by wrapping the super fast `pandas.get_dummies()` with a subclass of `sklearn.base.TransformerMixin`.
+Our improved implementation will mimic the `DictVectorizer` interface (except that it accepts `DataFrames` as input) by wrapping the super fast `pandas.get_dummies()` with a subclass of `sklearn.base.TransformerMixin`.
 Subclassing the `TransformerMixin` makes it easy for our class to integrate with popular `sklearn` paradigms such as their `Pipeline`s.

 ## Disclaimer

 Note that we are specifically comparing the speed of `DictVectorizer` for the following use case only.

-1. We are starting with a `DataFrame` which must be converted to a list of `dict`s
+1. We are starting with a `DataFrame` which must be converted to a list of `dicts`
 2. We are only interested in dense output, e.g. `DictVectorizer(sparse=False)`

 # Time trials